Lucía Rodríguez Pérez

 Are you formally trained?
 Did you go to art school?
 Who did you train with / Did you have a mentor?

 In Chile, I got a BFA.
-The focus on my University was very theoretical, what I mean by this is that the program focused on thinking about visual communication and understanding what art can do.
+The focus on my University was very theoretical - very focused on thinking about visual communication and understanding what art can do.
 We read a lot and discussed a lot.
 It was a very useful as this way I learned that visual art is visual communication, it can be its own language and we live in a time where there are almost infinite ways to approach this language.
 As my interest always went back to painting, it helped me to understand what painting is and what it can do.
 At the same time, I did not receive very advanced technical training.
 That is the reason why I moved to NYC in 2014, to get my MFA at the New York Academy of Art where I received a very intense and specialized training in drawing and painting.
 That experience was the perfect complement to my previous education.

 As far as professors, back in Chile, Eduardo Vilches was the first person to show me an approach to color as a language and had a great impact on me.
 Once I was in NYC, I went deeper into the understanding of color in painting by learning from Dik Liu who is an amazing painter and professor.
 Another great influence was Patrick Connor, who taught me to think about painting as light.
 And finally Michelle Fenniak helped me to question my decisions as an artist and gave me great guidance while learning what drawing is about.
 She taught me to think differently.